Skip to content

 };

-// adds the new task into the tasks table
+// Add the new task to the tasks table

 todo_list.task_counter = counter;